Shannon-Goddard/Goddard_Shannon_World_Weather_Analysis/README.md

 - Weather description (e.g., clouds, fog, light rain, clear sky)
 - Using a try-except block, if it is raining, get the amount of rainfall in inches for the last three hours.
 If it is not raining, add 0 inches for the city.
 - Using a try-except block, if it is snowing, get the amount of snow in inches for the last three hours.
 If it is not snowing, add 0 inches for the city.
-Add the data to a new DataFrame.
+Added the data to a new DataFrame.

 Our new DataFrame looks similar to the following image: